edenlabllc/playbook/collaboration_rules.md

      * Simple WF - backlog, in_progress, done
      * Can be assigned to anyone
      * Can be closed by anyone
+   7. technical_debt
+     * optional use
+     * complex WF
+     * can be assigned to SA, Dev
+     * Can be closed only by SA
+   8. project_office - to mark the tasks of the external teams
+     * Optional use
+     * Simple WF - backlog, in_progress, done
+     * Can be assigned to anyone
+     * Can be closed by anyone
 `User story` style should be used by default whenever new feature is created: "As a <role>, I want <goal/desire> so that <benefit>"

 Business process diagram in the [BPMN 2.0 notation](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation) usually is a result of the design phase.